Available for: Admins, Results Viewers

 In the case of stores, you will probably see little cross-functional exchange when looking at the comparison graph by "Location", as employees have little contact with other locations.

-In this case, you'll get a more targeted analysis by filtering on a facility's population and choosing as a comparison dimension the teams within that facility or a demographic attribute such as seniority in the company.
+In this case, you'll get a more targeted analysis by filtering on a facility's population and choosing as a comparison dimension the teams within that facility or a demographic analysis filter such as seniority in the company.

 On the left side of the graph, move your mouse over the different streams to see the number of SuperLikes sent.
 The streams are larger or smaller depending on the volume of SuperLikes sent.

 It is interesting to identify:

 - active teams - those that send a lot of SuperLikes and thus foster a climate of recognition between peers: thank them for their involvement!

 - teams that participate less - those that send few SuperLikes: encourage them to participate so that they too can foster a climate of trust and recognition among peers.

 You can use this article to introduce them to the tool: The SuperLike, a recognition tool

 On the right side of the graph, you can see the number of SuperLikes that the different teams have received.
 Also, the streams are larger or smaller depending on the volume of SuperLikes received.